 – Write reliable code with reliable project logic.

-– Conduct thorough quality assurance (QA) phase
+– Conduct a thorough quality assurance (QA) phase

 – Add multi-factor authentication